Listen: Chris Witts presents Morning Devotions.

 “It’s so easy to justify taking matters into our own hands when we’ve been wronged… Only God can expand our hearts.”

 Now, if there was ever someone you could think was mistreated, it was David.
 He had been anointed by God’s own prophet, Samuel, to be king.
 He had courageously displayed his faith in fighting Goliath.
 David, a man after God’s own heart, is hunted down like an animal, by Saul’s troops.
 Just think how angry and resentful David could have felt.
 Everything that had been precious to him had been stripped away because of Saul.

-But, King David is one of the greatest examples of bearing injuries, while refusing to take revenge, says Joshua 11: “When David saw his chance to kill Saul, he didn’t.
+But, King David is one of the greatest examples of bearing injuries, while refusing to take revenge.
+Joshua, aged 11, says: “When David saw his chance to kill Saul, he didn’t.
 His friends tried to make David kill Saul with his spear.”

 Put yourself in David’s shoes.
 A jealous madman is hunting you like an animal.
 You are living in caves, dodging spies and wondering if you’ll live to see another day.
 Then, you find yourself with an opportunity to take him out.